alicelouisejane/CGMprocessing/README.md

 </tbody>
 </table>

-1.  **percentage\_data\_collected\_info.csv** Which provides information
+-   **percentage\_data\_collected\_info.csv** Which provides information
     about the quality of the CGM data.
 This file will be per unique device.
-This is why device id is an important variable to keep:
+This is why device id is an important variable to keep.
+    Variables described below:

--   *percentage\_expectedwear\_overstudy* -percentage wear that was
+    1.  *percentage\_expectedwear\_overstudy* -percentage wear that was
         expected over the study (usually expected lifetime of the sensor if it is a 10 day wear (dexcom) or 14 day wear (libre), but some studies might only require 3 days of wear, you can specify this in the function arguments).
 It evaluates the length of time from the maximum to minimum timestamp.

--   *percentage\_datacollected\_overstudy* -percentage of actual data
+    2.  *percentage\_datacollected\_overstudy* -percentage of actual
-    collected.
+        data collected.
 This tells us if there was drop out from the sensor, counting the amount of time that the CGM actually measured.

--   *percentage\_dropout\_overstudy* -percentage of time that was lost to drop out (inverse of the above)
+    3.  *percentage\_dropout\_overstudy* -percentage of time that was lost to drop out (inverse of the above)

 <table>
 <colgroup>